shborg-lua/nvim-rhymes/DEV.md

 7. Do not use plenary or any other deprecated stuff.
 Think before or get an overview of the current best practices
 8. Use `vim.fn.systemlist()` for HTTP requests
+9. LSP integration: once core Functionality is done we can provide LSP integration

 ### Use Cases